-- a. recognize the hierarchical system of classification from domain to species - b. in binomial nomenclature, recognize the generic and specific names - c. describe criteria for classification of organisms and explain why classification systems change - d. identify an organism using a dichotomous key - e. distinguish the kingdoms into which organisms are classified by identifying characteristics and representatives of each - f. describe the basic structure of a virus - g. compare viruses to living cells - h. define disease in terms of interaction between pathogen and host - i. list diseases caused by viruses and discuss their health and economic consequences - j. describe the body's basic lines of defense against a viral attack - k. describe the importance of prokaryotes as decomposers, autotrophs, and symbionts - 1. differentiate between beneficial and harmful bacteria - m. explain how bacteria become resistant to antibiotics - n. describe general characteristics of protists - o. differentiate between various protistan phyla and give examples of each - p. compare and contrast a prokaryotic cell to a eukaryotic cell - q. discuss protists as beneficial and harmful to humans - r. discuss the possible origin of multicellularity - s. describe general features of Fungi and list characteristics that distinguish them from organisms in the other kingdoms - t. name the Fungi divisions and list their distinguishing characteristics - u. describe lichens and their ecological importance - v. explain how fungi are ecologically and commercially important - w. describe mycorrihizae, and explain their importance to natural ecosystems
+- a. recognize the hierarchical system of classification from domain to species - b. in binomial nomenclature, recognize the generic and specific

+- names - c. describe criteria for classification of organisms and explain why classification systems change - d. identify an organism using a dichotomous key - e. distinguish the kingdoms into which organisms are classified by identifying characteristics and representatives of each - f. describe the basic structure of a virus - g. compare viruses to living cells - h. define disease in terms of interaction between pathogen and host - i. list diseases caused by viruses and discuss their health and economic consequences - j. describe the body's basic lines of defense against a viral attack - k. describe the importance of prokaryotes as decomposers, autotrophs, and symbionts - l. explain how bacteria become resistant to antibiotics - m. describe general characteristics of protists - n. differentiate between various protistan phyla and give examples of each - o. compare and contrast a prokaryotic cell to a eukaryotic cell - p. discuss protists as beneficial and harmful to humans - q. discuss the possible origin of multicellularity - r. describe general features of Fungi and list characteristics that distinguish them from organisms in the other kingdoms - s. name Fungi divisions and list their distinguishing characteristics - t. describe lichens and their ecological importance - u. explain how fungi are ecologically and commercially important - v. describe mycorrihizae, and explain their importance to natural ecosystems